-Are Amazon Rainforest people the refugees of once great civilizations, or the direct descendents of hunter-gather communities that expanded from Asia across the Bering Straight and down to the Amazon?
+Are Amazon Rainforest people the refugees of once great civilizations, or the direct descendants of hunter-gather communities that expanded from Asia across the Bering Straight and down to the Amazon?
 Are the randomly placed Amazon tribes a mixture of both possibilities?
 Feel free to leave your thoughts and comments at the bottom.

 Whatever their history, the surviving Amazon people are full of knowledge, unique languages and their own cultural identity.
 Many have a history of battling rubber barons, miners and oil prospectors wanting to destroy their homes and others have perished from missionary intervention, diseases and genocide.
 These people have made an otherwise inhospitable place home by learning the patterns and remembering the species of the rainforest.
 Now they are the rainforest’s last line of defense from the greed of the ‘civilised’ world.